 Gondwana’s Namushasha River Lodge

-About a four-hour drive from Hakusembe was Namushaha.
+Namushaha was about a four-hour drive from Hakusembe.
 We got caught up at the mechanics all day in Rundu getting our Land Cruiser fixed and arrived at Namashsha in the middle of the night to a warm plate of food waiting for us and an upgrade into their largest family room.
 This was my favorite lodge out of the entire Gondwana collection in Namibia.
 Namushasha was perfectly set along the Okavango River and provided complete relaxation.
-If you’re overlading from Namibia to Botswana via the Caprivi Strip make sure to stop here. *hosted
+If you’re overlading from Namibia to Botswana via the Caprivi Strip, stop here. *hosted

 Where We Stayed in Botswana

 After a month in Namibia, we finally made it to Botswana.
 Our first stay was at Chobe Water Villas along the great Chobe River.
 This was the most modern lodge we stayed at in all of Africa, and this was not a bad thing.
 Great food, great views, surprisingly fast WiFi and great staff made up this brand new lodge! *hosted